 5. Communicate and be transparent

 When you’ve announced your new salon prices, be prepared to answer any questions coming from your clients.
-Taking the time to chat with them will smoothen the entire process.
+Taking the time to chat with them will smoothen the entire process and will allow you to explain the reasons for price increases to clients who may not understand.
+This attention to customer care will be appreciated by your clients and will encourage them to return to the salon again.

-If you don’t send client communications out to announce the change in pricing, then sure, you might have to deal with a bit more of a shockwave in your client base.
-However, if you’ve been fair with the numbers, as well as clear and transparent in your communications, then stand your ground.
+What’s important to remember here is that all businesses have to tweak their pricing from time to time and, if you’ve been fair with numbers and transparent in communication, stand your ground to clients who dispute your new pricing structure.
 Agreeing to honour the old pricing for some of the perhaps more difficult customers undervalues your work and harms your brand.